 You can learn to see, love, and accept yourself again.

-Through the As We Are Now Body Empowerment Program and private online membership Community, you can learn to understand the ongoing changes to your body caused by surgery and active treatment as well as the challenges to your lifestyle and learn to play an active role in your recovery and survivorship.
+Through the As We Are Now Guided Recovery & Survivorship Consultations, Body Empowerment Program, and online Community, you can learn to understand the ongoing changes to your body caused by surgery and active treatment as well as the challenges to your lifestyle and learn to play an active role in your recovery and survivorship.

 The belly is a sacred space that rarely gets touched by someone other than ourselves.
 Especially as women we are taught to hold in our stomachs, to be ashamed of them even except during pregnancy.
 We are taught to breathe into our chests instead of our abdomens which limits the amount of oxygen we take in and creates holding patterns instead of softness.